 To submit an offer, you could write a letter to the owner.
 This provides more sensitivity and is less confrontational.
 Remember that there is a reason they are in pre-foreclosure; be sensitive to that.

-You could make on oral offer on the house, but you’ll want to also get it in writing.
+You could make an oral offer on the house, but you'll want to also get it in writing.
 That way, they can sign it if they want to proceed with the sale.

 If your offer is accepted, you will probably want to get a home inspection to make sure the property doesn't come with any surprises.

 If you do complete the home buying process with a pre-foreclosed process, understand that you'll need to pay off any property liens.

 Should I buy a pre-foreclosed house?

 Many people like the idea of buying a pre-foreclosed home because they think there is more room for negotiation.
 If you want to get a good deal on a home, your better bet is to go with buying a home that has officially been foreclosed on.

 A home buyer would be wiser to buy a foreclosed home than a pre-foreclosed home because you are working directly with the bank.
 In a short sale, you have to go through the seller or property management and the bank takes some time to tell you if the bank accepts or rejects your offer.

 With a foreclosed home, a home buyer can make an offer directly to the bank and know right away if the bank accepts.